Wheat Jowar Methi Poori is a deep-fried Indian poori made with wheat flour and jowar flour with the goodness of fenugreek leaves.

 - Cooking Oil to deep fry

-- Prep and wash the leaves.
+- Prepare and wash the leaves.
 Pick out dried and unwanted leaves and drain.

-- Take the flours, salt, methi leaves, thick curds, ghee, green chili ginger, ajwain paste in a wide bowl.
+- Take the flours, salt, methi leaves, thick curds, ghee, green chili ginger paste, ajwain paste in a wide bowl.

 - Mix everything together well.